Local Focus: Mount Maunganui residents and retailers rally to fight contentious 'green space'

 "We do have a strategic plan coming up in the next two weeks - something we can offer the community retailers in that space."

-"The association coming together means we have one voice we can touch council with," Hollis said.
+Hollis said the association coming together meant the community had one voice to touch council with.

 "It means that when council calls for ideas, the community's engaged and that's the purpose of forming it."